-India overtakes UK to become fifth largest economy
+India overtakes UK to become fifth-largest economy

 India is behind the United States, China, Japan and Germany.

-India has overtaken Britain to become the world’s fifth largest economy, reported Bloomberg on Friday.
+India has overtaken Britain to become the world’s fifth-largest economy, reported Bloomberg on Friday.

 India pushed the United Kingdom to the sixth spot in the last three months of 2021 and extended its lead in the first quarter of this year.
-The calculations were done by Bloomberg based on International Monetary Fund data on Gross Domestic Product figures and exchange rates.
+The calculations were made by Bloomberg based on International Monetary Fund data on Gross Domestic Product figures and exchange rates.

+However, in terms of per capita income, India ranks 144th among 194 countries, according to an International Monetary Fund report released in June last year.
+India’s per capita income last year was $2,277 (Rs 1.81 lakh), much lower than $47,334 (Rs 37.73 lakh) of the United Kingdom, according to World Bank data.

-The size of the Indian economy in nominal cash terms in the quarter through March was $854.7 billion (over 68 lakh crore).
+According to the Bloomberg calculations, the size of the Indian economy in nominal cash terms in the quarter through March was $854.7 billion (over 68 lakh crore).
 UK’s nominal cash in the same period was $816 billion (more than 65 lakh crore).

 Nominal cash refers to the cash flow accounting for inflation in future.